 - Turn on your oven grill.
 Peel and chop potatoes and place in a saucepan of salted water on high heat.
 Bring to the boil and boil for 10 mins or until fork soft.1 kg potatoes

 - Dice onion.
 Mince garlic.
-Grate carrot.1 brown onion, 2 clove garlic, 1 carrot
+Grate carrot.1 brown onion, 2 cloves garlic, 1 carrot

 - Place a deep, oven proof pan on high heat.
 Add butter and oil, then fry onion and beef mince, adding mince a handful at a time so it browns.1 brown onion, 1 tablespoon salted butter, 2 tablespoon olive oil, 500 g beef mince